dsmrreader/dsmr-reader/docs/faq.rst

 I need help!
 ------------
 If you can't find the answer in the documentation, do not hesitate in looking for help.
-You can contact me using Github tickets.

-* `Create a ticket at Github <https://github.com/dennissiemensma/dsmr-reader/issues/new>`_
+`Create an issue at Github <https://github.com/dennissiemensma/dsmr-reader/issues/new>`_

 How can I update my application?